Skeptomenos/Keystone/IMPLEMENTATION_PLAN.md

 **Goal:** Finalize the v4.4 release.

 - **TASK-010: Update AGENTS.md for Zero-Friction Model**
-    - Ensure the root entry point supports the new wizard and shadow files.
+    - Ensure the root entry point supports the new wizard and smart merging.
 - **TASK-011: Update MIGRATION.md for v4.4**
     - Document the transition and provide clear instructions for existing users.